Minimal Footwear Review: Bedrock Cairn Adventure Hiking Sandals

 One thing that I’m noticing as we travel and move more is how much the natural world requires from our feet.

 There is constant loading in incredibly varied ways.
 I’m noticing huge increases in my foot strength and mobility, and I’m loving every second of it.

 The gap between our feet living in shoes and on pavement and being barefoot in nature is incredibly wide.

 And it really does explain many of the foot and body issues that are so widespread in our modern world.

-If you can’t join, I hope my free online foot course gets you started on the right foot – you can sign up below.
+I have an awesome, free online foot course to help get you started on the right foot – you can sign up below.